maximecb/uvm/doc/design.md

 not much of a concern.
 The plan is to keep supporting the textual asm input format even when a binary image format becomes available.

+### The Stack

+UVM is a stack machine, meaning that there is a value stack on which bytecode instructions can push and pop values.
+Each stack slot can hold one 64-bit value and is untyped.
+There are instructions to push constants on the stack, and to perform simple stack manipulations such as `dup`, `pop` and `swap`.
+It's not possible to directly take the address of something on the value stack.
+This is because allowing arbitrary pointers to stack values could limit the optimizations that a future JIT compiler would be able to perform.
+If you need to take the value of specific stack objects, it's possible to maintain your own stack and stack pointer in the heap for those objects.

+In addition to the value stack, there is also an implicit stack of activation records that maintains return addresses for function calls.
+Calling a function and returning with the `call` and `ret` instructions manipulates this other implicit stack.
+Returning from a function also pops all the values that were pushed by it.
+Calling a function consumes all of its arguments from the stack and leaves only the return value on the value stack.

 ### The Heap

 The address space used to store data is referred to as the heap.
 It is a linear address space which